pwdel/solarbear/README.md

-# solarninja
+# SolarBear
-The Solar Bear - Remote Solar Tracking and Control
+The SolarBear - Remote Solar Power Monitoring and Control

 ## Saving Files to USB Stick